scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

-In conclusion, the Jackknife-minmax, CV+, and CV-minmax strategies are more conservative than the Jackknife+ strategy, and tend to result in more reliable coverages for *out-of-distribution* data.
+In conclusion, the Jackknife-minmax, CV+, CV-minmax, or Jackknife-minmax-ab strategies are more conservative than the Jackknife+ strategy, and tend to result in more reliable coverages for *out-of-distribution* data.
 It is therefore advised to use the three former strategies for predictions with new out-of-distribution data.
 Note however that there are no theoretical guarantees on the coverage level for out-of-distribution data.

 3. Estimating the uncertainty with different sklearn-compatible regressors
 --------------------------------------------------------------------------